 AP Physics 1 Overview

-AP Physics 1 is equivalent to a 1 semester introductory level college physics course (algebra based), and lasts a full year.
+AP Physics 1 is equivalent to a 1 semester introductory level college physics class (algebra based), and lasts a full year.
 It uses inquiry-based investigation techniques and covers topics like kinematics, dynamics, energy, DC circuits, mechanical waves, and sound.
-There are no strict prerequisites, but students should have completed geometry and be enrolled in an algebra 2 course.
-25% of the course is lab based, and some colleges require lab materials such as notebooks, reports, etc be presented in order to grant credit.
+There are no strict prerequisites, but students should have completed geometry and be enrolled in an algebra 2 class.
+25% of the class is lab based, and some colleges require lab materials such as notebooks, reports, etc be presented in order to grant credit.

-We’ll cover the course, exams, and our picks for the best AP Physics 1 books, Flashcards, and Review Guides for test year 2019 below, but if you just can’t wait, here’s the short list:
+We’ll cover the , exams, and our pick for the best AP Physics 1 book, Flashcards, and Stufy Guides for test year 2023 below, but if you just can’t wait, here’s the short list:

-Getting a jump start on college level studies in Psychology can be extremely helpful for students interested in pursuing a degree in the field.
+Getting a jump start on college level study in Physics can be extremely helpful for students interested in pursuing a degree in the field.
 It’s also a strong choice for students who aren’t sure what they want to study at the undergraduate level.
 Whatever your motivation for studying AP Physics 1, we’re here to help you succeed!